 Concentrations in Planning

 Each concentration includes a number of courses which are designed to give a general introduction to the specialization and to permit the development of particular interests within it.
 Students must, in consultation with their advisors, select at least five half-courses within their chosen concentration, including those designated as mandatory.
-Students may elect to pursue two concentrations, with the approval of the Program Director.
+Students may elect to pursue two concentrations, with the approval of the Planning Director.
 In this case, double counting of some elective courses may be allowed.

 Similarly, concentration themes are usually offered in the Workshop in Planning Practice (PLA 1106H).

 For further information about each concentration, please consult the links below: